 }

 Compilers have special intrinsics, like __builtin_popcount.
 Those are high-performance routines shipped with the compiler and aren’t portable.
-Those are different from Intel or ARM intrinsics, hardware-specific and compiler-agnostic.
+Those differ from Intel or ARM intrinsics, which are hardware-specific and compiler-agnostic.
 These are hardware-agnostic and compiler-specific.

 1